 When schedule change requests are enabled for your Assembled instance, your agents will be able to request changes to their schedule directly in Assembled.
 All you have to do is approve!

-Configuring event change requests settings
+Configuring schedule change requests settings

 The first dropdown allows setting which roles can action on requests.
 Anyone with the chosen role will be able to view, approve, and deny requests from all agents who are given access.